anaayam/NewSmartMirror/index.md

 # First Milestone

 My first milestone was setting up the raspberry pi.
 To do this, I used an SD card to download the raspbian software from the website and then connect the card to the raspberry pi.
 Then, I downloaded all the basic code for the Magic Mirror from the github website.
 I deleted any features that I didn’t want on the mirror, including the calendar and US holiday modules, from the configuration file.
-Additionally, I added touchscreen, camera, and spotify capabilities by adding the downloaded code to the modules folder.
+Additionally, I added touchscreen and camera capabilities by adding the downloaded code to the modules folder.
 After that, I adjusted the compositions of the icons on the magic mirror through the configuration file by editing the position and then sizing so everything fit.

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=-aOUHmi5NIQ "First Milestone"){:target="_blank" rel="noopener"}